ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/onboarding/employee-onboarding.md

-        Forms And Data Validation Task and Email Notification to Onboarding Manager E-Verify task and Email Notification to E-Verify Manager Background And Drug Screening Task and Email Notification to Background Screening Manager Network Provisioning Task and Email Notification to Network Department
+        Forms And Data Validation Task and Email Notification to Onboarding Manager E-Verify task and Email Notification to E-Verify Manager Background And Drug Screening Task and Email Notification to Background Screening Manager Setup Manager Task and Email Notification to HR Admin

 Else If the OnBoarded Employee is of type **Employee**:
 ----